 The specialist will look for signs such as:

 - Aggression towards other kids

 - Overreaction to frustration or disappointment, especially when parents or guardians aren’t paying attention as desired

 - Constant interruption–you’ll notice that the child is always interrupting you, his/her friends, and teachers by speaking over them.
 If he doesn’t get the attention he/she desires, the kid begins to act out

 - Impatience–the child simply can’t wait for their turn

-If you’re dealing with an adult, these are some of the symptoms of adult ADHD to look for:
+If you’re dealing with an adult, these are some of the adult ADHD and ADD symptoms to look for:

 - Little to no self-control, which often leads to aggression